inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       As always if you want to discuss this post, or ask us anything you can find us on [Twitter](https://twitter.com/inkOfPixel) or [Linkedin](https://www.linkedin.com/company/inkofpixel)

     excerpt: >-
-      Magento and Shopify are two of the most popular platforms that can be used today to build an e-commerce.
-We share our experience having worked with both platforms and explaining why we have eventually decided to go all in on Shopify
+      2020 has been one of the most important years for eCommerce, growing more than 30% because of the coronavirus pandemic.
+SMS are considered to be one of the most promising eCommerce trends that can vastly improve customer experience and marketing.
+Text messages will progressively be used as a way to create a loyal customer base, going to complement existing tools like emails.
     featuredImage: /assets/sms-marketing.png
     heroImage: /assets/sms-marketing.png
     language: en
     seoDescription: >-
-      Magento and Shopify are two of the most popular platforms that can be used today to build an e-commerce.
-We share our experience having worked with both platforms and explaining why we have eventually decided to go all in on Shopify
+      2020 has been one of the most important years for eCommerce, growing more than 30% because of the coronavirus pandemic.
+SMS are considered to be one of the most promising eCommerce trends that can vastly improve customer experience and marketing.
+Text messages will progressively be used as a way to create a loyal customer base, going to complement existing tools like emails.

-    seoTitle: Magento vs Shopify
+    seoTitle: SMS Marketing
     title: SMS marketing
   - body: >-
       Il 2020 è stato uno degli anni più importanti per l'eCommerce, in crescita di oltre il 30% a causa della pandemia di coronavirus.
 I clienti sono stati costretti a cambiare le loro abitudini di acquisto, spontandosi in massa sugli acquisti online, spingendo i negozi in tutto il mondo ad adattarsi a questa nuova situazione.